Ron Kulpa: Notable games

 Kulpa was the home plate umpire when Detroit Tigers pitcher Justin Verlander threw a no-hitter at Comerica Park vs. the Milwaukee Brewers on June 12, 2007.
 Five days before Verlander's no-hitter, Kulpa called balls and strikes in a game between the Red Sox and the Oakland Athletics in which Boston pitcher Curt Schilling had a no-hitter until Shannon Stewart broke up the no-hitter with a single with two outs in the bottom of the ninth inning.

 Kulpa was the first base umpire on July 9, 2011, when Derek Jeter of the New York Yankees got his 3000th career hit against the Tampa Bay Rays.
 He was the plate umpire for Henderson Álvarez's no-hitter on September 29, 2013.

 On September 13, 2020, Kulpa was the first base umpire for a no-hitter thrown by Alec Mills of the Chicago Cubs against the Milwaukee Brewers.

 Personal life

-Prior to pursuing professional umpiring, Kulpa attended Florissant Valley Community College before transferring to Missouri Baptist College, where he was a member of the baseball team, but rarely played.
+Prior to pursuing professional umpiring, Kulpa attended Florissant Valley Community College before transferring to Missouri Baptist College, where he finished his playing career before attending umpire school.